 Metilelu: Private Sector Must Evolve Alternative Financing for Education

-In this interview with James Emejo, techpreneur/Chief Executive, PressPayNg, Mr. Abiola Metilelu, said the private sector must develop alternative solutions to funding education in order to deepen human capital development in the country.
-Among other sundry issues around the economy, he expressed concerns over the country’s debt profile declaring that borrowing should fund productivity
+Techpreneur/Chief Executive, PressPayNg, Mr. Abiola Metilelu, in this exclusive interview with James Emejo, says the private sector must develop alternative solutions to funding education in order to deepen human capital development in the country.
+Among other sundry issues around the economy, he expressed concerns over the country’s debt profile declaring that borrowing should fund productivity rather than mediocrity; the unfriendly business landscape for MSMEs as well as the positive impact of the company’s solutions in advancing credit to students in tertiary institutions.

 How would you assess the current health of the Nigerian economy?